openstack/neutron-dynamic-routing/doc/source/admin/agent-scheduler.rst

 please refer to the system design document :doc:`system-design`

 .. note::
- One DRAgent can support multiple drivers but currently ONLY Ryu is integrated successfully.
+ One DRAgent can support multiple drivers but currently ONLY os-ken is integrated successfully.